CERTIFICATE IN MOLECULAR BIOPHYSICS

 Molecular biophysics is an interdisciplinary area of research situated at the intersection of molecular biology, chemistry, chemical biology, and molecular physics.
 Molecular biophysics, as a field of endeavor, is distinguished by analytical and quantitative research inquiry based on molecular and macromolecular structures, diverse molecular spectroscopic methods, biophysical chemistry, functional bioenergetics, statistical thermodynamics, and molecular dynamics.
-Topics of active research interest in molecular biophysics include protein structures and folding, molecular models of enzyme mechanisms, protein-DNA and protein-RNA interactions, and the nature of gene expression and regulation at the molecular level.
+Topics of active research interest by University faculty in molecular biophysics include protein structures and folding, molecular models of enzyme mechanisms, protein-DNA and protein-RNA interactions, and the nature of gene expression and regulation at the molecular level.
 As a consequence of recent advances stemming from the human genome project, the field of structural bioinformatics finds an increasingly important emphasis in our program.
 A parent organization for this field of research is the USA-based Biophysical Society, with some 7,000 members, with sister societies worldwide.

 In addition to satisfying departmental requirements, all participating students, undergraduate and graduate, engage in independent research projects under the direction of participating faculty and participate regularly in weekly meetings of the Molecular Biophysics Journal Club, in which research papers from the current literature are presented and discussed.
 Journal club students also meet regularly with seminar visitors in the area of molecular biophysics.
 Undergraduate and graduate students are also expected to present (either orally or a poster) at the annual molecular biophysics retreat.
 At Wesleyan, students participating in the molecular biophysics program have the opportunity to select research projects with varying degrees of emphasis on biophysics, biochemistry, biological chemistry, and molecular biology.
 The common element among participants is an emphasis on a quantitative, molecular-based mode of inquiry in research.
 Students are also encouraged to present their work at an international scientific meeting, and the program typically provides some financial support for their expenses.